SoftwareEngineeringOne/tiktaktoe/README.md

 - Unicode support (default is "ON")
 - ASCII Art (default is "ON", may look broken on small screens)

+@warning
+    No restrictions have been set on any of the configurations.
+Beware that extrem deviation from the default values, may result in a degraded playing experience

 These can be set by:

 <div class="tabbed">